-The motor housing (12) must be heated with a torch to expand it enough for the stator to be removed.
+The motor housing (17) must be heated with a torch to expand it enough for the stator to be removed.
 Apply heat evenly to the outside of the motor housing; excessive heat is not required.
-Use a soft-faced mallet to rap alternate edges of the motor housing, and "walk" the stator out.
+When the motor housing is sufficiently heated, use a soft-faced mallet to rap alternate edges of the motor housing, and "walk" the stator out.
 Continue this process until the stator clears the motor housing.